JSBattista/BBB-GPIO_SIMPLE-IO_for_Florida_Man/README.md

 The other part comes from a nice C++ demo.
 I use none of that here, but the way that code sample works shows some good memory mapping "tactics" that helped me around the sample I wanted to create.
 Find it here at https://github.com/facine/easyBlack At its core, it's using memory mapped access and shows some of the relationships around addresses, offsets, and the like.

 And yes, memory map.
 We're going to use the big tools and go fast and lean with memory map.
 The result is some rather short code that does one thing.
-I include other files demonstrating inputs on other banks of GPIO pins - there are 4 of them BTW.
-Some more useful than others.

 Another reference: See Molloy's charts.
 They are everywhere so I won't link them here.
 They show you what pin number correlates to what GPIO number to what bank ID.
 It's not as confusing as you think.